Content warning for mentions of war, genocide and racial discrimination as well as links to said topics

 Social Media's Positive Impact

 Social media has become an outlet that reveals social issues we otherwise wouldn't have known about, an amplifier for the voices of minorities to speak about the systemic abuse they face.
-It also provides an antithesis to the mainstream news, exposing them for the poison they feed us.
+It also provides an antithesis to the mainstream news, exposing the biases of Western media.

 Social media has only propelled our knowledge and awareness, building communities to stand in solidarity and send support to those who need it, and informing others how they can assist.
 It has created a space where people can come together and organise gatherings or functions to help rally a cause.